HandCash/handcash-sdk-typescript/README.md

 ## Wallet-as-a-service

-WaaS is a service that allows you to create and manage non-custodial wallets.
+WaaS allows you to create and manage non-custodial wallets.

 Check out the [WaaS documentation](docs/WAAS.md) for more information.